Things to Do at Plaza Cuartel

 Tips & Advice

-Dress respectfully as this is a memorial site - avoid loud colors and revealing clothing
+Dress respectfully as this is a memorial site - avoid bright colors and revealing clothing

-Bring water and wear comfortable walking shoes as you'll be exploring outdoor grounds
+Bring water and wear comfortable walking shoes as you'll be exploring both indoor and outdoor areas

-Visit during weekday mornings for a more peaceful and contemplative experience with fewer crowds
+Consider visiting during weekdays for a more peaceful and contemplative experience with fewer crowds

 Tours & Activities at Plaza Cuartel